Vyral/robert-mack-recruiting/_posts/2020-02-24-the-key-to-reaching-the-summit-of-your-real-estate-goals.md

 In March of 2018, one of my extended team members and business coaches said, “Robert, I have an idea and I want you to come along.”&nbsp;

-When I asked him to tell me more, he said, “I want to climb Mount Aconcagua in December, and I want to know if you’re interested.”&nbsp;
+When I asked him to tell me more, he said, “I want to climb Mount Aconcagua in December, and I want to know if you’re in.”&nbsp;

 I told him I’d never heard of Mount Aconcagua.
 Before that point, I’d always been an avid backpacker and hiker; I loved the outdoors.
 So after researching it, I learned that he was talking about a 14-day expedition to climb the tallest peak in South America\!
 I thought to myself that there was no way I could do that—I couldn’t be disconnected from work for two weeks\!